Local SEO AI Search

 Maximizing Your Brand's Visibility With Google My Business Profile

-The 2024 Local SEO Ranking Factors showed that Your Google My Business (GMB) profile should be the cornerstone of your local search presence.
-Google uses the information in your GMB listing to determine relevance and proximity to searchers.
+The 2025 Local SEO Ranking Factors showed that Your Google Business Profile (GBP) profile should be the cornerstone of your local search presence.
+Google uses the information in your GBP listing to determine relevance and proximity to searchers.

 Optimizing your GMB listing with accurate information, relevant categories, and strategic keywords can significantly boost your visibility.
 Ensure your business name, address, and phone number (NAP) are correct and match your website.
 Regularly update your GMB profile with new photos, posts, and customer Q&A